-The SFS/Penncard program extends you a \$1,000 line of credit which can be used at the Penn Bookstore, Computer Connection, Wharton Reprographics, Penn Retail Dining and academic transcripts.
-It also extends to you a \$4,000 one-time annual line of credit for purchasing a computer from the Computer Connection.
+The SFS/Penncard program extends you a \$1,000 line of credit which can be used at the Penn Bookstore, Computer Connection, Wharton Reprographics, PSA Commissaries and academic transcripts.
+It also extends to you a \$4,000 annual line of credit for a one time purchase of a computer from the Computer Connection.
 These charges will be billed monthly via your student account.
-Insurance is charged to your tuition account.